CALIFORNIA PHENOLOGY

 2

-Participate on your own time between October 15th and 18th and complete 100 or more transcriptions/classifications.
+Participate on your own time between October 14th and 17th.
 Register as a user on NotesFromNature.org, sign in, and transcribe!
 Send us a screenshot of your Notes from Nature "Home" showing 100 or more classifications, along with your mailing address, and we'll mail you an "I Digitize California Plants" sticker! (while supplies last)

 Picture